dummy-ilh/MINE/Regression/LR/Ch15_Variable_Selection_Overfitting.md

 **Q: Why isn't a single train/test split always sufficient, especially with a small dataset?**
 A: It wastes data (the test portion doesn't contribute to fitting) and the specific random split can substantially swing the estimated test error with few observations — cross-validation reuses the data more efficiently and averages over multiple splits to reduce that variance.
 *(Simple version: with a single split, you're both wasting data and gambling on which points happen to land in which pile — cross-validation removes both problems by giving every point a turn on both sides.)*

+**Q: If your data is a time series, why can't you just use standard random k-fold cross-validation?**
+A: Random folds would let the model train on future observations and be tested on the past, leaking information it would never have in real deployment and producing a systematically over-optimistic performance estimate.
+Forward-chaining CV (train on data up to time $t$, test on $t+1$, roll forward) respects the natural time ordering instead.

+**Q: You have multiple repeated measurements per patient in a medical dataset.
+What goes wrong if you use plain random k-fold CV?**
+A: Some of a given patient's measurements could land in the training fold while others from the same patient land in the test fold — letting the model implicitly learn patient-specific patterns it then gets "tested" on, inflating apparent performance.
+Grouped k-fold, which keeps each patient's data entirely within one fold, avoids this leakage.

 ---